 Research Interests

-I am interested in how modern human societies affect and depend on ecosystems, how we value nature, and how we articulate such values.
-As a field ecologist, I have studied how trees and forests respond to disturbances like fire and insects and how factors like human land use and changing climate are affecting plants and forests.
-Most of my field research has been in ponderosa pine forests in Idaho and Montana, and in the chestnut oak and pitch pine forest communities along the rocky slopes, ridgelines and cliffs of the Shawangunks in New York.
-Finally, I am interested in the role of ecological science in the sustainable stewardship of ecosystems, with a special focus on protected wildlands and designated wilderness.
+I am interested interested in how modern human societies affect and depend on ecosystems, value nature, and articulate such values.
+As a field ecologist, I have studied tree and forest responses to fire, insects, human land use, and climate in western ponderosa pine forests and eastern mixed forests of the Hudson Valley and Shawangunk region.
+I also study the role of ecological science in the sustainable stewardship of ecosystems, with a special focus on protected wildlands and designated wilderness.

 Teaching